Specific Issues that may have a negative effect on our mental health.

 Bullying in any form is hurtful and unacceptable and can make your life miserable.

 No matter how alone you might feel, there is always someone you can talk to and someone who can help.
-See section on who you can talk to at Marr. there is also help and advice available from RespectMe- Scotland's Anti-Bullying Service and their website can be found by clicking the image below. |
+There is also help and advice available from RespectMe- Scotland's Anti-Bullying Service and their website can be found by clicking the image below. |

 |